So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

 And do not forget to give them the ATC contact numbers.

 3. Do not ignore trail registers

 Trail registers are required to document your ATC locations.
 In the event of a crime, law enforcement agencies will first view trail register records.

-4. Do not dress differently
+4. Do not dress in attractive clothes

 When you’re hiking, leave the sexy clothes at home.
 By doing so, you can avoid unnecessary attention and provocation.

 Do not leave your things unattended.
 If you’re using public transport, put as little as possible in the common luggage storage area.
 Hide the rest of your money and documents deep in your backpack.